What Is A Lathe Machine? Its Diagram, Parts and How it Works

 Knurling is a special turning operation that produces serrated patterns on the surface of a workpiece.
 This operation is often done to increase the gripping friction and the visual appearance of the machined part.

 A unique tool that consists of a single or multiple cylindrical wheels (knurls) is used to achieve the process.
 This unique tool can rotate inside the tool holders.
-This knurls have teeth that are rolled against the surface of the workpiece forming a serrated patterns.
+The teeth of these knurls roll against the workpiece’s surface, creating a serrated pattern.
 Diamond pattern is the most common.

 Drilling

-Drilling is a popular operation that can also be performed on lathe.
-It is achieved by using a drill bit to remove the material from the inside of a workpiece.
+You can also perform this popular operation on a lathe.
+We achieve this by using a drill bit to remove material from the inside of a workpiece.
 The drill bits are usually positioned on the lathe tailstock or the tool holder.

 Reaming